Adam Styer, Austin TX Mortgage Broker, NMLS #513013

 Yes — Leander is the northern terminus of the Capital MetroRail Red Line, providing direct rail access to downtown Austin.
 Properties near the Leander station tend to command a premium from commuters who want to avoid I-35.
 This connectivity also makes Leander attractive to buyers working in Austin who prioritize affordability.
 The 183A toll road also provides fast access to Cedar Park and the tech corridor.

-All major programs are available: conventional (3–20% down), FHA (3.5% down, credit scores to 580), VA (0% down for veterans), and USDA rural development loans for eligible Leander areas.
-Many Leander buyers also qualify for TSAHC and TDHCA down payment assistance programs, which can provide 3–5% toward your down payment or closing costs.
-I'll walk you through which programs make sense for your specific situation.
+Conventional (as little as 3% down), FHA (3.5% down with 580+ credit), and VA (zero down for veterans) cover most Leander purchases.
+Many buyers also qualify for TSAHC and TDHCA down payment assistance — 3–5% in grants or forgivable loans for income-eligible buyers.
+I'll walk you through which programs make sense for your situation.

 Leander is primarily in Williamson County, though small portions extend into Travis County.
 Most Leander addresses carry a Williamson County tax rate and are served by Leander ISD — one of the fastest-growing and highest-rated school districts in Texas.
 County placement can affect appraisal districts and tax rates, so it's worth confirming your specific address.